xsolla/commerce-cocos-sdk/README.md

 * [Login](https://developers.xsolla.com/doc/login/) to authenticate users and manage the friend system and user accounts.
 * [In-Game Store](https://developers.xsolla.com/doc/in-game-store/) for managing in-game purchases and player inventory in your application.
 * [Pay Station](https://developers.xsolla.com/doc/pay-station/) for setting up payments.
+* [Subscriptions](https://developers.xsolla.com/doc/subscriptions/) to provide users with access to a package of services under specified conditions (subscription cost and duration).

 [Learn more about supported features →](#features)